ankur715/Coronary_Artery_Disease/README.md

 ---

-If you want to chat about any project ideas or work opportunities, please contact me at [p.ankur.715@gmail.com](mailto:p.ankur.715@gmail.com) or https://www.linkedin.com/in/ankurpatel715/..
+If you want to chat about any project ideas or work opportunities, please contact me at [p.ankur.715@gmail.com](mailto:p.ankur.715@gmail.com) or https://www.linkedin.com/in/ankurpatel715/.

+Note: If you find this project useful, please include reference link in your work.